dannycrief/python-voice-assistant/README.md

 virtualenv myvenv_name
 myvenv_name\Scripts\activate
 ```
-- Linux: at this moment does not support on OS Linux
+- Linux: at this moment does not support on Linux and macOS

 - To make Sarah Voice Assistant work correctly you'll be need to PyAudio library
 - Check you python version